Bryce Hopkins

-Bryce Robert Hopkins (born September 7, 2002) is an American college basketball player for the St. John's Red Storm of the Big East Conference He was a consensus top-40 recruit and one of the top players in the 2021 class.
-He previously played for the Kentucky Wildcats of the Southeastern Conference and the Providence Friars of the Big East Conference.
+Bryce Robert Hopkins (born September 7, 2002) is an American basketball player for the Denver Nuggets of the National Basketball Association (NBA), on a two-way contract with the Grand Rapids Gold of the NBA G League.
+He played college basketball for the Kentucky Wildcats, Providence Friars, and St. John's Red Storm.
+He was a consensus top-40 recruit and one of the top players in the 2021 class.

 High school career

-Hopkins attended Fenwick High School in Oak Park, Illinois As a senior, he averaged 24.4 points, 12.5 rebounds and three assists per game.
-Hopkins led Fenwick to the Catholic League championship.
-He was named as 2020–21 MaxPreps Illinois High School Basketball Player of the Year.
+Hopkins attended Fenwick High School in Oak Park, Illinois.
+As a senior, he averaged 24.4 points, 12.5 rebounds and three assists per game.
+Hopkins led Fenwick to the Chicago Catholic League championship and was named as 2020–21 MaxPreps Illinois High School Basketball Player of the Year.

 Hopkins was a consensus four-star recruit and one of the top players in the 2021 class, according to major recruiting services.
 During his junior season, Hopkins committed to playing college basketball for Louisville but later flipped his recruitment to Kentucky on October 26, 2020.